June 25. Kazinform's timeline of major events

 EVENTS

-1993 – Kazakhstan and Argentina sign protocol on establishment of diplomatic relations.
+1993 – Kazakhstan and Argentina signed a Protocol on establishment of diplomatic relations.

 2005 – A solemn ceremony of taking-over of Kazakhstani tanker Almaty takes place in Vyborg, Leningrad region.